Florida, Kansas and Missouri Pass New Economic Nexus Sales Tax Laws

 July 21, 2021

 Effective July 1, 2021, Florida and Kansas have imposed a bright-line sales tax economic nexus test for both remote sellers and marketplace facilitators/providers.
-Missouri, previously the last state without an economic nexus test for imposing sales tax collection responsibilities on remote sellers and marketplace facilitators, has enacted one, effective January 1, 2023.
+Missouri, previously the last state without an economic nexus test for imposing sales tax collection responsibilities on remote sellers and marketplace facilitators, has enacted one, effective January 1, 2023, reflecting significant regulatory updates in the state's tax policies.

 Sellers of goods and services to customers in Florida, Kansas, and Missouri need to evaluate each state’s economic nexus threshold and determine if they are required to collect and remit sales tax in these states.